Now available for online purchase as a paperback and ebook

 In one area, SDC brought a quick solution to the complex and serious problems that have been getting increasing attention in the last few years.
 All issues relating to human pollution of the Earth were solved in less than three months.
 The rivers, streams and oceans became clear and clean and the fish populations began a rapid recovery.
 The jungles, forests and grasslands, almost completely rid of their human exploiters, began to regenerate themselves naturally.
 The populations of wild birds and animals that had been threatened by human expansion started to recover rapidly.
 Air pollution suddenly became a thing of the past.

-In discussing his new novel, John Gleed said, “Have you ever dreamed about a world where you can live wherever you want, without regard to what you can afford?
+In discussing his novel, John Gleed said, “Have you ever dreamed about a world where you can live wherever you want, without regard to what you can afford?
 Have you wished that you could go into any store and just take what you wanted no matter what the price sticker said?
 This is the kind of world in which the subjects in my story find themselves ... but this freedom came at such a great cost.”

-John Gleed is a retired high-tech executive living in Morrisburg, Ontario, Canada on the Canadian shores of the St. Lawrence River, bordering New York State.
 He has always been interested in apocalyptic fiction about what might happen if a worldwide catastrophic disaster occurred.
 "Day of the Triffids" by John Wyndham, "No Blade of Grass" by John Christopher, "On the Beach" by Neville Shute and "The Stand" by Stephen King are among his favorite novels.

 You can see a collection of his photographs from around the Morrisburg area & South Dundas Township at www.stlawrencepiks.com.